 CAS is a complex, multifactorial complication of cancer and its therapy, resulting in weight loss and decreased lean body mass.
-As understanding of the mechanisms of CAS improves and new agents that selectively target these proposed pathways become available, more efficacious treatments are also expected to become available.
+As understanding of the mechanisms of CAS improves and new agents that selectively target proposed pathways become available, more efficacious treatments are expected to become available.
 Trials of new agents must be able to compare similar groups of patients.
-In addition, treating preventatively in high-risk patients, as opposed to treating patients already suffering from CAS, may be associated with better outcomes.
+In addition, treating preventively in high-risk patients, as opposed to treating patients already experiencing CAS, may have better outcomes.
 Further clinical trials are essential to determine the best possible therapies.

 |Drug||Dose||Comments||Reference/Level of Evidence|